jobrouter/typo3-connector/Documentation/Installation/Index.rst

 Installation in Extension Manager
 =================================

-You can also install the extension from the `TYPO3 Extension Repository (TER)`_.
+In a legacy installation, you can also install the extension from the `TYPO3 Extension Repository (TER)`_.
-See :ref:`t3start:extensions-legacy-management` for a manual how to install an extension.

 .. _TYPO3 Extension Repository (TER): https://extensions.typo3.org/extension/jobrouter_connector/